 As a startup venture, you need a capital expenditure of Ksh 366.525 for a fully functional 500 chicken house.
-The overall costs and profits for keeping 500 laying chickens are as shown below.
+The overall costs and profits for keeping 500 laying birds are as shown above.

 Profit analysis for rearing 1000 Layers in Kenya

-The following is a gross margin analysis for a 1,000 chicken farm that raise eggs.
+The following is a layer farming profits analysis analysis for a 1,000 chicken farm that raise eggs.
 It uses the current market cost, prices and the above assumptions required farm inputs and labour.

 You will get a total revenue of Ksh 3,130,725 after marketing your ex-layers, all eggs and poultry manure.

-The operating cost for your 1000 chicken farm is KSh.
-2,636,900 excluding the one-time capital expenditure of Ksh 455,100 for beginners.
+The cost of rearing 1000 layers chicken is Ksh.
+2,636,900 for 84 weeks.
+It excludes the one-time capital expenditure of Ksh 455,100 if you are a first time chicken farmer.
 The most significant expense is buying commercial chicken at a total value of Ksh 2,607, 800.

 The projects’ gross revenue is Ksh 493,850.
 The only additional cost is labour at Ksh 168,000 getting you a net profit of Ksh 325,850.
 The overall profits for keeping 1000 layers are as shown below.